Capstone-Projects-2023-Spring/project-discord-classroom/documentation/docs/development-plan/activities.md

 3. Develop poll functionality that allows users to create and respond to polls
 4. Develop assignment functionality that allows users to create and submit assignments
 5. Develop quiz functionality that allows users to create and take quizzes
-6. Develop gradebook functionality that allows users to store and access course grades
+7. Develop gradebook functionality that allows users to store and access course grades
-7. Develop question functionality that allows users to submit and respond to questions
-8. Develop server administration functionality that allows users to manage the classroom server
+8. Develop functionality that allows users to manage the classroom server

 ## Detailed Design